Samuel2k/ResumeProjects/README.md

 # ResumeProjects
-This is my resume repository.
-Feel free to check it out.
+This is a resume repository containing previous projects.

-Important note: The DVD Library project might be in need of some repairs at the moment.